carbonext-tech/api-b2b-docs/docs/main-concepts/consult-vcu-price.md

 https://api-b2b.carbonext.com.br/v1/prices?vcu-amount=10&target-currency=BRL
 ```

 This endpoint will return the unit price of the VCU.
-It's very important to pass the `vcu-amount` through the query parameters and the `target-currency` can be considered optional.
-All prices are set in BRL by default.
+The `vcu-amount` and `target-currency` parameters are optional.
+Default values are `vcu-amount=1` and `target-currency=BRL`.

-Today our prices are solely indicated in BRL (Brazilian Reais) and USD (American Dollar).
-We plan to expand our offerings to more currency options in the future.
+The current accepted currencies are BRL (Brazilian Reais) and USD (American Dollar), we do plan on increasing this list in the future.

 **Response Attributes**